The Wonder

 4. Decide a certain something has to take place.
 (There are many kind or fair ways to feel able and close.)

 5. Hiding times you feel over-whelmed is a good idea.
-(When we openly accept our limits, we make losses easier to manage or avoid.)
+(When we openly accept our limits, we make losses easier to avoid or manage.)

 6. Putting down another or ourselves is a harmless way to have fun.
-(Though we sometimes pretend it isn’t so, putting others or ourselves down causes us to somewhat lose feeling like a nice person.)
+(Though we sometimes pretend it isn’t so, putting others or ourselves down causes us to somewhat lose feeling like a nice person—someone who deserves self-worth.)

 26